thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 ============================
 .. note::

-   This guide uses Ubuntu as an example but any modern distribution can be used for SOF development.
+   This guide uses Ubuntu/Fedora as an example but any modern distribution can be used for SOF development.

 Due to continuous default package updates in distributions, SOF